ahmedmoustafa/iTree/README.md

 ##Databases
 A key step in a [phylogenetic analysis](http://en.wikipedia.org/wiki/Phylogenetics) is collecting homologous sequences to the query of interest.
 This step is typically done through a [BLAST](http://en.wikipedia.org/wiki/BLAST) search against a database.
 The content of the database has a direct on the taxon sampling and the phylogeny to be inferred.
 To maximize the sampling, iTree uses the results of BLAST against NBCI [RefSeq](http://www.ncbi.nlm.nih.gov/refseq/) for protein phylogenies and [SILVA](http://www.arb-silva.de/) for ribosomal RNA (rRNA) phylogenies.
 In both cases, there are the BLAST-formatted (via [formatdb](ftp://ftp.ncbi.nih.gov/blast/documents/formatdb.html) on a [FASTA-formatted](http://en.wikipedia.org/wiki/FASTA_format) file) database and a corresponding [relational database](http://en.wikipedia.org/wiki/Relational_database) for the fast interest of the BLAST hits.
 ###RefSeq
 To make the tree more readable in terms of taxonomic information, the sequences in RefSeq are renamed in the iTree version.
-The adopted naming convention is `domain.group.species-txid_gi`, where:
+The adopted naming convention is `domain.group.genus_species-txid_gi`, where:

 Token     | Description
 --------- | -----------
 `domain`  | `A` : Archaea, `B` : Bacteria, `E` : Eukarya, `V` : Vira (Viruses)
-`group`   | Basically a major taxonomic under the specific domain `species` | Species (or strain) name
+`group`   | Basically a major taxonomic under the specific domain `genus`   | Genus name
+`species` | Species (or strain) name
 `txid`    | NCBI [taxon identifier](http://www.ncbi.nlm.nih.gov/taxonomy)
 `gi`      | NCBI [gi number](http://www.ncbi.nlm.nih.gov/Sitemap/sequenceIDs.html)